Patterson, PhD. Board President

 Dr. Wrangham's research group is part of the Department of Human Evolutionary Biology.
 He is co-director of the Kibale Chimpanzee Project, the long-term study of the Kanyawara chimpanzees in Kibale National Park, Uganda.
 His research culminates in the study of human evolution in which he draws conclusions based on the behavioural ecology of apes.
 Dr. Wrangham is the co-ar of the book Demonic Males: Apes and the Origins of Human Violence with Dale Peterson, and : Catching Fire, How Cooking Made us Human.
 As a graduate student, Wrangham studied under Robert Hinde and Jane Goodall.
 Wrangham helped to introduce the concept of zoopharmacognosy. and he is considered "one of the pioneers of the study of chimp self-medication".

-Media and Technology Consultant and Author, San Francisco, CA
+Media and Technology Consultant, TV Host and Author, San Francisco, CA

 |Barry Munitz, Ph.D.